-Phil Gessert purchased the hotel seven years ago from a member of the Fulton family, founders of the Amerind Museum in Dragoon.
+Phil Gessert purchased the hotel several years ago from a member of the Fulton family, founders of the Amerind Museum in Dragoon.
 It needed some loving care and restoration.
 Phil is a historian and a collector of western memorabilia.
-HIs is a labor of love.
+His is a labor of love.
 He gave us a tour, the photographs and story you can see in the following slideshow.

 Visit the Cochise Hotel website for more information and history, and there is a lot of history.
 Make a reservation to stay in the oldest hotel in Arizona.
 There is a lot of history here and possibly learn to play Pharro.
 Some say the Hotel is haunted.
 We will let Phil tell the rest of the story.